Trelent/Trelent-VSCode-Extension/README.md

 Trelent currently supports Python docstrings.
 JavaScript TypeScript, Java and C# are on our roadmap.

 *We cannot guaruntee accuracy with docstrings we generate.
 Please review docstrings manually to check for errors.*

+### Seals of Approval
+"This thing is crazy!" - Wyatt, Student